HumanCellAtlas/data-store/daemons/dss-notify-v2/Readme.md

 ### Bundle Metadata Document

-The bundle metadata document is constructed from json files present in the bundle manifest, and includes the bundle manifest describe in the [DSS OpenAPI sepcifications](../../dss-api.yml).
-The structure accomadates the possibility of multiple files sharing a name.
+The bundle metadata document is constructed from json files present in the bundle manifest, and includes the bundle manifest describe in the [DSS OpenAPI specifications](../../dss-api.yml).
+The structure accommodates the possibility of multiple files sharing a name.

 The bundle metadata document format for a new bundle or version is is